 Yet when Vyera learned from its consultant on August 7, 2017, that two generic drug companies, Mylan and Sandoz, were planning to buy pyrimethamine from RL Fine, Shkreli acted quickly to block their access.
 On August 24, Shkreli drafted an email from prison for Mithani to send to RL Fine.
 The email represented that Vyera was "looking to purchase 10-20kg/annually of pyrimethamine API with a US DMF" for a "combination product with leucovorin."
 Mithani sent Shkreli's drafted email to RL Fine verbatim.
 RL Fine replied that it was "already working on pyrimethamine and would not be able to offer [it] to you."
+Vyera was undeterred and continued to negotiate with RL Fine.

-In October 2017, Vyera received independent confirmation from executives attending a trade conference in Frankfurt that RL Fine was supporting generic drug companies that would soon file ANDAs.
-On October 25, Shkreli texted Mulleady from prison using a contraband phone: 27 "its shkreli -- trying to get in touch with you urgently -- hearing pyri ANDA approval in december 2017."
+In October 2017, Vyera received independent confirmation from executives attending a trade conference in Frankfurt that RL Fine was supporting generic drug companies that would soon file ANDAS.
+On October 25, Shkreli texted Mulleady from prison using a contraband phone:27 "its shkreli -- trying to get in touch with you urgently -- hearing pyri ANDA approval in december 2017."